 If your shipping labels are printing out in the correct format, but the labels themselves are coming out a little too small, or they're so big that portions of the label are getting cut off- don't worry!
-There are a few things you can try on your Mac in order to resolve this!
-(Windows users, check out this article instead).
+There are a few things you can do to resolve this!
+(This article is for Mac users.
+Windows users, check out this article instead).

-ShipStation produces PDF document files by default, so it's best to make sure you have the most up to date version of Adobe's widely used PDF reader so that your workstation can interpret the documents correctly.
+ShipStation uses PDF files by default, so it's best to make sure you have the most up to date version of Adobe's widely used PDF reader so that your workstation can interpret the documents correctly.
 You get the latest version of Adobe Reader here.

 You'll need to agree to Adobe's Terms of Service before their software will be fully functional.
 Open up any PDF file already on your computer, or open it up via your Mac's Application's folder to trigger the Terms of Service prompt.

 If the steps above don't resolve your issue, please open a support case.